Education Programs

 6.3 Saving the Seas

 One of the leading causes of damage to our planet is human activity.
-Rising temperatures, degraded water quality, and habitat destruction are drastically altering many habitats – from warm, tropical waters to the cold, Arctic Sea.
-Engage in a hands-on activity to recognize signs of coral bleaching, analyze the effects of rising temperatures on animals, and discover how coastal engineering can play a role in protecting our marine ecosystems and our own infrastructure.
+Rising temperatures, degraded water quality, and habitat destruction are drastically altering many habitats – from warm, tropical waters to the cold, Arctic Ocean.
+Dive in to explore the threat of coral bleaching, analyze the effects of rising temperatures on animals, and discover how coastal engineering can play a role in protecting our marine ecosystems and our own infrastructure.

 7.1 Ecosystems of Change